vighneshiyer/today/README.md

 - [x] Support Markdown in title text
 - [x] Make the task description fancier (explicitly state title, due date, reminders, description)
 - [x] Sort tasks by heading path and due date criticality (highest priority = beyond due + due today, then reminders sorted by timedelta)
-- [ ] Add colors for headings / paths / dates
+- [x] Links in task title (how can I make this work during emission so they are terminal clickable?)
+- [x] Tasks that only have reminders (emphermal tasks) or reminders that are today [r:t] (sticky)
+    - If a task only has a due date, then it is simple - only show the task as due when it is due
+    - If a task has both due and reminder dates, the due date subsumes the reminder once the task is actually due.
+While the reminder is active, both the reminder and due dates show up with the task.
+    - If a task has only a reminder date, it should be visible via lookahead.
+Also once the reminder date has passed and the task incomplete, the reminder should still be active.
+        - Reminder only tasks are useful for tasks that are never "due" since you can't specify a date ahead of time, rather you just need to be reminded every now and then to check it
 - [ ] Subtasks
-- [ ] Links in task title (how can I make this work during emission so they are terminal clickable?)
 - [ ] List tasks without reminders / due dates (+ be able to read from a specific Markdown file vs a directory) (to check if I missed adding due dates to something)
+- [ ] Add colors for headings / paths / dates
 - [ ] Recurring tasks
 - [ ] Cancelled tasks
 - [ ] Highlight tags
 - [ ] Search by tags
+- [ ] Support headings with Markdown
 - [ ] Use created dates to figure out tasks that been languishing

 ### Markdown Parser